Concerning relationships with those outside the four walls of your organization, namely your customers.

 My overly curious eleven-year old asks a lot of questions.
 Her never unending barrage of “why?” […]

 One of the most important things that a business can focus on is showing customers love.
 Doing so enables lasting relationships with the customers.
 While connecting with customers through a contact center can be difficult to show customer love, it has become a very effective path used by leading companies.
-Through their devotion […]
+Through their devotion to the […]

 Social media outlets like Facebook provide a continuous update on how fabulous everyone’s life is.
 At any moment of the day there’s a new post about something fabulous.
 But beware of trying to compare the happy summaries you see to your own life.
 It’s crazy to get sucked into that comparison game and it can […]